Welcome to tips and pointers for a daily step by step skin care routine for oily skin that is easy to follow.

 Table of Contents

-Oily skin is caused by an excessive production of sebum, which is a natural oil produced by oil glands.
-It is a natural process to keep skin moisturized, although too much leads to oily skin and too little leads to dry skin.
+Oil is caused by an excessive production of sebum, which is a natural oil produced by oil glands.
+It is a natural process to keep moisturized, although too much leads to oily skin and too little leads to dry skin.

-If there is too much excreted it produces surface oiliness which in turn blocks pores, provides a home for unwanted bacteria that live upon the skin which then causes acne flare-ups.
+If there is too much excreted it produces surface oiliness which in turn blocks pores, provides a home for unwanted bacteria that live upon the surface which then causes acne flare-ups.

 The overproduction of sebum is experienced by teenagers and adults alike.
 So treating teenage acne naturally applies equally to adults too.

-The most efficient way to prevent acne breakouts is to keep your skin clean and healthy.
+The most efficient way to prevent acne breakouts is to keep clean and healthy.

-It is not difficult or time-consuming to get yourself into a simple step by step daily skin care routine for your oily skin.
+It is not difficult or time-consuming to get yourself into a simple step by step daily skin care routine.
 A little dedication to start off with will develop into an unthinking method that you maintain on a daily basis.

 The best prevention is to cleanse twice a day – first thing in the morning and before you go to bed.